 Alberta has a publicly administered health care system that guarantees Albertans receive universal access to medically necessary hospital and medical services.
 Alberta Health Care Insurance is free to all students with a study permit.
-Talk to the Director of Community Life for more details.
+Students are encouraged to apply for this as soon as possible upon entry into Canada.
+Supplemental Health and Dental insurance is available for all full-time students. https://ambrose.edu/blog/health-and-dental-plan